 The Battle of Landshut in Silesia is fought.
-The Battle of Landeshut was an engagement fought on June 23, 1760 during the Seven Years’ War.
+The Battle of Landshut was an engagement fought on June 23, 1760 during the Seven Years’ War.
 A Prussian army of 12,000 men under General Heinrich August de la Motte Fouqué fought an Austrian army of over 28,000 men under General von Loudon and suffered a defeat, with its commander taken prisoner.

 June 23, 1881